By Hillarie Williams

 My car manifests yet another problem when it rains — it leaks, badly.
 For this reason, I have two car covers; a faded green one for assuredly clear weather and a blue plastic tarp for rainy weather.
 Unfortunately, the forecaster occasionally misjudges the chances of rain, and I am forced to quickly blue-cover my car, or suffer the consequences, seats squishy with water.
 I also have a cream-colored plastic bucket I must place under the floor pedals to catch the rainwater that leaks from who knows where under the dash I also have stacks of towels ready at all times for those surprise spring showers.

 Take last Thursday for example.
 (It wasn’t the first time we were caught unaware, only the most recent.)
 My college roommate, Karen, leaned over from the top bunk and croaked those dreaded words, “Hill, it’s raining.”
 I rolled out of my warm bed like a log down a grassy knoll, put on my tan Keds, grabbed my purple rain coat from the hall closet, and put it over my green nightshirt (hoping no one would be awake to see me at 4:30 am).
 Then I ran to the kitchen for a flashlight, raced to the car, and tossed the bucket under the floor pedals, where it could catch the gallons of rain water I knew would find their way into my car to create havoc, rust and general messiness.
-(Father’s note: On a subsequent visit home from school, we found the leak, a broken hose on a cowl drain that runs under the dash).
+(Father’s note: On a subsequent visit home from school, we found the leak, a broken hose on a cowl drain that runs under the dash.
+It was repaired in 10 minutes).

 You may wonder why I keep such a mishap-prone car.
 The answer is easy on a sunny Northern California day or when I’m taking a fast corner.
 Alfas are great fun.
 Even so, the time has come for me to sell my beloved vehicle.
 It makes me sad to think of parting with it, but what I really want in my next car is weather proofing and automatic door locks.
 It takes me forever to get out of my Alfa — put on the CLUB, lock the CLUB, take off the removable face of my anti-theft car stereo, put it in its box, put the box in my purse, take off my seat belt, get out of the car, shut the door and check that no valuables are left in view.
 It’s like Tammy Faye taking off her makeup — chisel off the blush, scrape off the eye shadow, gingerly remove the ten-inch fake eyelashes …the process just keeps getting longer and longer.